HVML/purring-cat/README.md

-# purring-cat
+# PurringCat

-The reference implementation of HVML for Python
+PurringCat is a reference implementation of HVML for Python.